 “While restrictions related to COVID-19 are beginning to ease in some countries, travel remains complicated.
 Therefore, we have made the decision to extend our temporary suspension of operations through September 30, 2020.”

-Viking was the first cruise ship line to suspend voyages because of the Coronavirus (COVID-19) pandemic, announcing its fleet's temporarily pausing on March 11.
+Viking was the first cruise ship line to suspend voyages because of the pandemic, announcing its fleet's temporarily pausing on March 11.

-Hagen said that clients with affected / cancelled bookings would be offered a Future Crisis Voucher valid for the next 24 months (worth 125% of the paid fare) plus “exclusive and enhanced terms.”
+Hagen said that clients with affected / canceled bookings would be offered a Future Crisis Voucher valid for the next 24 months (worth 125% of the paid fare) plus “exclusive and enhanced terms.”

 “If you are unable to use your voucher by the expiration date, simply return your expired voucher to Viking, and we will send you a refund equal to the original amount paid to Viking,” he said.